dunglas/frankenphp/docs/static.md

 ./build-static.sh
 ```

-Note: this script also works on Linux, and is used internally by the Docker images we provide.
+Note: this script also works on Linux (and probably on other Unixes), and is used internally by the Docker images we provide.

 ## Customizing The Build